 As such, any effective river policy must be comprehensive and approach management at a basin scale.
 This includes balancing demand from cities and agriculture with the environmental needs of rivers and the systems they support.
 And it includes encouraging investment in the 140,000 miles—roughly 50 percent—of rivers in the West that run through private properties.61

 There are two approaches to balancing Western communities’ water needs and the health of river systems: conservation of river flows, and restoration and protection of river channels and flood plains.
 Finding solutions that engage private actors and balance different interests across the watershed should be a priority for states and for federal agencies.

 The federal government should use its convening power and existing conservation programs to direct more resources to improving watershed health.

-The Watershed Protection and Flood Prevention Act created a National Resource Conservation Service (NRCS) program to provide technical and financial assistance for watershed restoration projects on private lands—such as irrigation upgrades in Oregon to conserve water—but funding is inconsistent.
+The Watershed Protection and Flood Prevention Act created a Natural Resource Conservation Service (NRCS) program to provide technical and financial assistance for watershed restoration projects on private lands—such as irrigation upgrades in Oregon to conserve water—but funding is inconsistent.
 62 Congress should guarantee funding in the 2018 farm bill for this program.